loicdescotte/Play2-HTML5Tags/README.md

 This tags add client side validation attributes (e.g required, max|min lentgh...) and specific input fields (date, telephone number, color...) to Play 2.0 templates.

-Attributes are generared from the constraints defined on the model, e.g. `@Required` or `Pattern` (regular expression) constraint on a field.
+Attributes are generared from the constraints defined on the model, e.g. `Required` or `Pattern` (regular expression) constraint on a field.

 They can generate several kinds all inputs :